(207) 200-3057 [email protected]

 These modules are interactive and combine core intercultural and DEI concepts, as well as introduce participants to the Intercultural Development Inventory (IDI), an internationally recognized tool that quantifies an individual’s or group’s intercultural competence.
 The last module of this series focuses on understanding the IDI score of the group and exploring the strengths and opportunities and possible next steps.

-Best practices in the field of diversity, equity, and inclusion, as well as the latest research and Waypoint’s professional experience in Maine and nationally, indicates that inclusivity and equity are more likely to happen when organizational leaders and staff have an “intercultural mindset” as measured by the Intercultural Development Inventory, or IDI
+Best practices in the field of diversity, equity, and inclusion, as well as the latest research and Waypoint’s professional experience in Maine and nationally, indicates that inclusivity and equity are more likely to happen when organizational leaders and staff have an “intercultural mindset” as measured by the Intercultural Development Inventory®, or IDI®

 Cultural General Frameworks Series